Tigers vs. Mariners Player Props Betting Odds

 Crawford Stats

 - J.P.
-Crawford has put up 75 hits with 18 doubles, eight home runs and 50 walks.
+Crawford has recorded 75 hits with 18 doubles, eight home runs and 51 walks.
 He has driven in 33 runs with one stolen base.

 Crawford Recent Games